yashs662/rust_kanban/README.md

 ## Completed Features

+- [X] Add ability to move boards (e.g. move a board to the left or right)
 - [X] While adding a new tag show a list of existing tags to choose from (like a context menu)
 - [X] Implement selection in text input mode for editing text
 - [X] Add a date picker for the date field